Kevin Young (basketball, born 1981): Coaching career

 After finishing his collegiate career, he made his professional head coaching debut at age 23 in Oxford, Georgia with Oxford College.
 He then headed to Orem, Utah as an assistant coach under Dick Hunsaker at Utah Valley University during the 2005–06 season.
 He then traveled to Dublin, Ireland with the Shamrock Rovers Hoops in the country's Super League.
-Returning to the U.S. after one season, he joined the NBA D-League as an assistant coach for the Utah Flash for a season under coach Brad Jones.
+Returning to the U.S. after one season, he joined the NBA D-League as an assistant coach for the Utah Flash (now the Delaware Blue Coats) for a season under coach Brad Jones.

 In 2010, Young was promoted to head coach of the Utah Flash.
 In that season, he led the team to a record of 28–22, including a nine-game winning streak, before losing to the eventual champion Iowa Energy 2–1 in the first round of the playoffs.
 After Nick Nurse left the Energy, the team named Young their new head coach for 2011.
 He coached the Energy for the next two seasons, having an average record the first season and losing in the first round to the Los Angeles D-Fenders (now the South Bay Lakers), before having a worse record the second season and being subsequently fired after starting with a 6–17 record.

 Young was then named an assistant coach for the Delaware 87ers (now Delaware Blue Coats), the re-branded team name of the Utah Flash, for a season.
 He was later meant to be a player development coach for the 87ers before the promotion of head coach Rod Baker to scout for the Philadelphia 76ers led to Young being promoted back to head coach for the newly re-branded franchise.
 For the next three seasons, there were incremental improvements with the 87ers, going from 20 wins to 21 wins to 26 wins throughout his second coaching tenure with the franchise.
 However, he was also instrumental for not just helping Thanasis Antetokounmpo get drafted in the 2014 NBA draft, but also seeing four different players scoring season-highs of at least 45 points throughout his second season, with Christian Wood and Jordan McRae growing to be capable NBA players in their careers not long after.

 On August 4, 2016, Young was promoted to the role of assistant coach for the Philadelphia 76ers.
 Outside of an injury plagued first season with the 76ers, in each season afterward, he helped get the 76ers into the playoffs for at least the first round, with highlight appearances in the second round in 2018 and 2019.
 After Brett Brown was fired in 2020, Young interviewed for the open head coach position before it was ultimately filled by Doc Rivers.